InsaLili/insalili.github.io/pages/cv.md

 ---
 layout: page
-header-img: "img/bg2_1.png"
+header-img: "img/bg2.png"
 title: CURRICULUM VITAE
 permalink: /cv/
 ---
 <div class="home">
 	<div class="section">
 		<h3>Profile</h3>
-			<p>I'm a PhD student in the department of Computer Science at the University of INSA-Lyon, France.
+			<p>I'm a Ph.D student in the department of Computer Science at the University of INSA-Lyon, France.
 My surpervisors are Audrey Serna, Aurélien Tabard and Sébastien George.
 I'm affiliated with laboratory LIRIS and CNRS.
-My PhD subject is <b><i>Supporting design of collaborative activities in multi-surface environment</i></b>, which is in the fields of Human Computer Interaction and Computer Supported Collaborative Learning. </p>
+My PhD subject is <b>Supporting design of collaborative activities in multi-surface environment</b>, which is in the fields of Human Computer Interaction and Computer Supported Collaborative Learning. </p>
 	</div>
 	<div>
 		<hr class="styled-hr" style="width:100%;">